HQSquantumsimulations/qoqo/add_new_gate.md

     #[cfg_attr(feature = "serialize", derive(serde::Serialize, serde::Deserialize))]
     #[cfg_attr(feature = "json_schema", derive(schemars::JsonSchema))]
     ```
     Traits represent "properties" one can add to a gate.
-The idea, after defining the gate's `struct`, is to add these already defined properties to the gate.
+The idea, after defining the gate's `struct`, is to add these previously defined properties to the gate.

-    Later on the guide will explain the meaning of all of these.
+    Later on, the guide will explain the meaning of all of these.

 * Struct containing definition of the gate
     ```rust